DATA-606-SUMMER-2023/shawn_data606/docs/draft_proposal.md

 ```
 The joints with asterisks are the joints that would need to be tracked to determine the body's entire pose assuming all bone lengths are known.

-To ensure that the positions and bonel lengths are in meters, CMU provides meter conversion scale of (1.0/0.45)*2.54/100.0
+To ensure that the positions and bone lengths are in meters, CMU provides meter conversion scale of (1.0/0.45)*2.54/100.0

 ## Preliminary EDA